minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

     _information_value = ["protocol", "port"]

-Here it is defined that to an IPPort belongs an IPadress, a Protocol and a PortState.
+Here it is defined that to an ``IPPort`` belongs an ``IPAddress``, a ``Protocol`` and a ``PortState``.
 It also specifies how scan levels flow through this object-type and specifies the attributes that format the primary/natural key: "_natural_key_attrs = ["address", "protocol", "port"]".
 More explanation about scan levels / indemnities follows later in this document.

 The PortState is defined separately.
 This can be done for information that has a very specific nature so you can describe it.